- Define and describe sense of self for children and youth.

 Coping with defeats

 Defeats are a part of everyday life.
-Sometimes, things do not work out or go as planned, and learning how to deal with these setbacks and turn them into opportunities for growth will help to build a positive sense of self.
+Learning how to deal with setbacks and turn them into opportunities for growth will help to build a positive sense of self.
 Managing frustration is important for school-age children to learn and they often need guidance to develop and practice this skill.
+Try acknowledging children’s feelings, while also encouraging a positive outlook.
+You might say, “I can tell you’re frustrated you didn’t win.
+In this game there’s always a winner and loser.
+That's part of what makes it exciting, but that can be disappointing too.
+Would you like to play again, or do you feel like taking a break?”

 What is Self-Concept?